 - Close pressure cooker lid, one that isn't attached, and close steam valve.

 - Turn pot on, then press pressure button.
-Set to high for 40 minutes (timing is good for 3-4 lbs of ribs to completely fall off the bone, if using less you could set for 30 min.).
+Set to high for 30 minutes (timing is good for 3-4 lbs of ribs to completely fall off the bone).
 Allow to naturally release steam for 5 minutes at end, then release remaining steam.

 - If you want to make outside cripsy then gently cut rack of ribs into 3-4 equal pieces.